Meet Our Staff

 Paloma Araujo (They/Them/Theirs)

 Passions and/or research interests: I am passionate about intersectionality and learning more about other’s identities and cultures that shape their lived experiences.
 I am interested in the lived experiences of disabled QTBIPOC.
-My special interests include history, medieval to renaissance, Chicano history, neurodivergence, and punk.
+My special interests include history, medieval to renaissance, Chicano history, and toy design.

 How I connected with the DCC: During my freshman year, I started to attend some online events the DCC hosted and contributed to the Disabled Latino/a/xs zine.
 I also participated in the DCC Community Care Cohort.